libero/walking-skeleton/README.md

 - `journal` does not convert all content to HTML
 - `dashboard` is missing some event name translations
-- `article-store` persists article versions before the workflows are run
+- `article-store` persists article versions before the workflows are run (viewing it on Journal sees the source image URIs, before they've been moved to `static-assets-store`)
 - `article-store` doesn't validate input
 - Change requests can conflict in the `article-store` (eg running through `./example.sh` quickly will see failures - useful to see failures however!)
 - `api-doc` (deliberately) describes endpoints that don't exists